laravel/forge-docs/1.0/servers/nginx-templates.md

 ## Circle Permissions

-The ability to manage Nginx Templates is behind the `site:manage-nginx` permission.
+The ability to manage Nginx Templates is determined by the `site:manage-nginx` permission.
 This permission is also used to restrict the ability to edit an existing site's Nginx configuration file.